SEQ(1) | User Commands | SEQ(1) |

 It accepts the following options:

-The seq utility may be used as one of the ways to calculate a termial (n) in a quick way using in a pipeline.
+The seq utility may be used as one of the ways to calculate a termial (n?) in a quick way using bc(1) in a sh(1) pipeline.

-It does not implement the -w option neither -f found in Plan 9 from Bell Labs' implementation.
+It does not implement the -f option found in Plan 9 from Bell Labs' implementation, although -p can replace -f in many cases.

 Maybe?